opensearch-project/data-prepper/TRIAGING.md

 ### How do I join the triage meeting?

 Meetings are hosted regularly Tuesdays at 2:30 PM US Central Time (12:30 PM Pacific Time) and can be joined via the links posted on the [OpenSearch Meetup Group](https://www.meetup.com/opensearch/events/) list of events.
-The event will be titled `Data Prepper Triage Meeting`.
+The event will be titled `OpenSearch Data Prepper Triage Meeting`.

 After joining the video meeting, you can enable your video / voice to join the discussion.
 If you do not have a webcam or microphone available, you can still join in via the text chat.